ProvableHQ/welcome/documentation/leo/03_language.md

 #### A Note on Leo Integers

 Leo will not default to an integer type.
-The definition of a integer **must** include an explicit type.
+The definition of an integer **must** include an explicit type.
 **Type casting is supported as of Leo v1.8.2**

 ```leo